shafirov/klogging/README.md

 compile 'com.github.lewik.klogging:klogging.js:1.2.10'
 compile 'com.github.lewik.klogging:klogging.jvm:1.2.10'
 ```
+Versions will be updated with same kotlin version

 KLogger class features 5 levels of logging (to mirror that of SLF4J): trace, debug, info, warn, error with 2 flavors each: